greyblake/greyblake.github.com/source/_posts/2013-08-19-validation-in-rails-with-themis.markdown

 ### Using conditional validation

-If your requirements aren't so fancy you can be satisfied with simple conditional validation, e. g.
+If your requirements aren't so fancy, you can be satisfied with a simple conditional validation, e. g.

 ```ruby